Denise Reddy: Washington Spirit, 2016–2017

 In the National Women's Soccer League, former Sky Blue FC head coach Jim Gabarra took over as head coach of the Washington Spirit after the departure of Mark Parsons to Portland Thorns FC.
 Gabarra hired Reddy as a defensive assistant coach, where she served until November 2017.
 Reddy was also the Spirit's Maryland Developmental Academy director.

 Sky Blue FC, 2017–2019

 On November 15, 2017, Sky Blue FC named Reddy as their new head coach, succeeding Christy Holly, who resigned during the 2017 National Women's Soccer League season.
 Reddy was briefly the only woman as a head coach in the NWSL, between the departure of Laura Harvey from Seattle Reign FC at the start of November 2017 to November 27, when Laura Harvey was hired to manage Utah Royals FC and Vera Pauw was named head coach of the Houston Dash.

 On June 28, 2019, Reddy was relieved of her head coaching duties.

-Chelsea, 2020–present
+Chelsea, 2020–2024

 Reddy joined Chelsea as assistant coach on August 19, 2020.

+United States women, 2024–present

+Reddy joined United States women's national soccer team as assistant coach on May 24, 2024.